Taxstra Logo

 Double Backdoor Roth

 You both need to be doing this.
-That's $14,000/year (2024) of tax-free space.
+Two annual backdoor Roth contributions doubles your household's tax-free savings space every year.
 We ensure neither of you has a lingering IRA that triggers the Pro-Rata rule.

 Estate Planning